People's Alliance (Turkey): Additional members

+Former members

 After the formation of the alliance, there was speculation in the Turkish media, as well as among prominent analysts and politicians, that other minor parties could join it before the 24 June 2018 elections.
 The parties most commonly mentioned as potential future members were the Great Unity Party (BBP) and the Felicity Party (SP).
 While the SP ruled out joining the alliance, the BBP entered talks to join.
 In early May 2018, the BBP ultimately joined the alliance on the lists of the AKP, while the Felicity Party instead aligned with the opposition Nation alliance led by the Republican People's Party.

+On 2023, both BBP and YRP contested on their own lists as part of the alliance.

 Supporting parties

-On 14 May, the Motherland Party (ANAP) announced that it would support the People's Alliance, on the basis of the political ideology of their founder, Turgut Özal.
-ANAP had supported 'No' in the 2017 constitutional referendum, as opposed to all other parties within the Alliance that had said 'Yes'.

-On 18 May 2018, the AS Party (ASP) announced its support for the People's Alliance.

-On 20 December 2019, it was reported the Patriotic Party (VP) favoured the People's Alliance.

 The Free Cause Party (HÜDA PAR) supported the Alliance in the 2018 Turkish presidential election while contesting the 2018 Turkish parliamentary election as a stand-alone party.
 The party announced that they will support the alliance in the 2023 Turkish presidential election.
+The HÜDA PAR and DSP will contest on the AKP's list, while the Great Turkey Party and True Path Party will not contest.
+After the first round of the 2023 presidential election, Ancestral Alliance leader Sinan Oğan supported the People's Alliance.